pradumn-tiwari/The_Developers_Arena/Week 1/readme.md

 ## Week 1: Introduction to Python Programming

-**Theory ** Python is a high-level programming language that supports variables, data types, operators, conditions, and loops for controlling program flow.
+Python is a high-level programming language that supports variables, data types, operators, conditions, and loops for controlling program flow.
 It provides the foundation for all advanced data science tasks.

 **Concepts Learned:**